 Features/ benefits.
 Slowly, sellers discovered that the best salespeople were those who could translate the features of the product into the benefits the customers were looking for.
 No doubt, this had been the case for decades, but the features/ benefits stage formalized the approach.
 A ton of work was done creating “pain chains” and “features/ benefit statements,” but at the end of the day, selling still revolved around the product.

 Solution/ consultative selling.
 The first real leap away from product-focused selling came with the concept of Solution Selling.
 In Solution Selling, the salesperson uses diagnostic skills to understand the customer’s objectives.
 Instead of just telling customers about their product’s features and benefits and letting them sort it all out, consultative salespeople match solutions to the customer’s needs and put their proposals in the language of the buyers.

 Industry experts agree there is a need for the next stage.
 The question, of course, is what is next, and where are you on that evolutionary path?

-We need again to adapt to new needs from the buyers.
+We need to adapt to the new needs of the buyers.
 Buyers come to the table armed with information (and misinformation) as well as preconceived thinking about what your product and services do and will not do and how you compare to the competition.
 They say to salespersons: “Tell me something I don’t know.”